Drunkfirefish/MacbookChargeControl/README.md

 - Node.js 18 or newer.
 - The `battery` CLI from <https://github.com/actuallymentor/battery>.

+## macOS Compatibility

+MacCharge has been verified on macOS 15.4 (`24E248`) running on Apple Silicon (`arm64`).
+Other macOS versions may work, but have not been verified.
+Compatibility also depends on the upstream `actuallymentor/battery` helper.

 The `battery` command is not the unrelated npm package named `battery`.
 Install the Mac charging utility from its project instructions, for example with Homebrew:

 ```bash